 Nevada is a community property state.
 This means all assets and debts considered community property will be divided equally during a divorce.
-This where you get old adage, “I gave her half of everything”.
+This where you get old adage, “I gave her half of everything.”
 You don’t typically give up more than half.
-You may have heard some horror stories where a spouse took everything but the shirt off his back.
+You may have heard some horror stories where a spouse used their divorce attorney to take everything but the shirt off his back.
 This is probably not the true story.
 It’s just what giving up “half” feels like.

 Separate property is not divided.
 Each spouse keeps 100% of all debts or assets considered separate property.
 In order to understand this more, you first have to understand what community property is.
 Everything which is not community property is separate property.